 5. Include Breaks

 Every day, I schedule an hour-long lunch break and several 10 to 15-minute breaks to meditate or go for a walk.
-It might seem counterproductive to plan out time in your day when you’re not working, but remember that nobody has endless capacity to work at full steam, constantly.
+It might seem useless to plan out time in your day when you’re not working, but remember that nobody has endless capacity to work at full steam, constantly.
 And if you try, you won’t be as productive as you want to be.

 There’s scientific evidence that the occasional pause can actually enhance productivity.
 For one thing, pausing from time to time can boost your ability to think creatively and strategically.
 Sometimes, the brain needs a change of scenery (and a break from constantly thinking) to come up with fresh ideas.